gfngfn/Sesterl/README.md

 Unlike ML family, however, in order to realize seemless compilation to top-level function definitions in Erlang, functions have their own arity (i.e. not curried by nature) and thereby have types of the form `fun(τ_1, …, τ_n) -> τ`.
 The function `add` defined above, for instance, has type `fun(int, int) -> int`, which is **NOT** equivalent to `fun(int) -> (fun(int) -> int)`.

-Incidentally, you do not have to annotate types of arguments or return values; they will be reconstructed by standard *Hindley–Milner type inference*. you can nonetheless add type annotation like the following:
+Incidentally, you do not have to annotate types of arguments or return values; they will be reconstructed by standard *Hindley–Milner type inference*. you can nonetheless add type annotations like the following:

 ```
 let add(x : int, y : int) : int = x + y